How to get a job as a barrister

 What is it like to work as a barrister?

-Barristers are self-employed so, once training is complete, the onus is on you to make your practice a success.
-Criminal lawyers may need to travel around the country to different courts and work irregular hours, while commercial lawyers may have a steadier routine working from chambers in London.
-Workloads are normally quite high, but so are the rewards.
+Most barristers are self-employed (although there are some that work in-house or for the government) and, once pupillage is complete, the onus is on each individual to make their practice a success.
+Criminal lawyers may need to travel around the country to different courts and work irregular hours, while commercial lawyers may have a steadier routine working from chambers in London but get busier when deals or client demands rise.
+Workloads are universally quite high, but so are the rewards.
+The bonus of being self-employed is that, though you may be busy much of the year, you can dictate the times that you have off to recover.

 Other degrees welcome or not?

-Most applications for pupillage now take place from early January to early February, although some commercial sets like to select their own dates throughout the year.
-Many sets choose to use the Bar Council’s online application system the Pupillage Gateway.
-Competition is fierce, so you’ll need to answer challenging questions and undertake a lot of preparation for each application.
+Most applications for pupillage now take place in a one-month window between early January and early February, although some commercial and chancery specialist sets like to pick their own dates throughout the year.
+You can find a complete timetable, with all the dates you need to know from university to pupillage on our application timetable page.
+Many chambers choose to use the Bar Council’s online application system – the Pupillage Gateway.
+Competition is fierce, so you’ll need to answer challenging questions and undertake a lot of preparation for each application that you make.
+Cash can be tight at the criminal Bar, and there is a lot of variation up to the high-paying chancery and commercial sets.
+Find out how well each area of practice and chambers pays by looking at our article on How much you can earn as a pupil barrister.